A Case for Tech-Based Parent Training

 Here are some ways in which digital ABA platforms can support parent training:

 - Online training lessons: Digital ABA platforms can offer online training lessons that provide parents with knowledge and skills related to ABA and how that relates to their activities as parents.
-When these lessons are delivered in relatively short step
+When these lessons are delivered in relatively short step-by-step modules with embedded practice opportunities and “homework,” more structure can be afforded to parent training sessions with a provider.
+Further, data can be collected by the provider to supplement reporting requirements.

-, may be just the starting place to start delivering parent training an organization can be confident in.
+- Customizable interventions: A prepopulated library with expertly developed content is a great starting place.
+For many, it may be the best place to start delivering parent training an organization can be confident in.
 However, having the added benefit of individualizing this content to meet the demands of discerning parents and providers makes this offering even more amenable to the preferences of individual providers.

-, the content can be adjusted with updates.
-Further, an opportunity for program evaluation is presented which can support further research efforts to ensure our best practices continue to refine.
-No longer do we need to wait for considerable amounts of time for updated editions from authors and publishers.
-Digital platforms can refine content quickly to meet the needs of parents & providers while also ensuring content evolves with up-to-date research and best practices.
+- Connected to support: Digital ABA platforms can offer a community of support for parents and providers.
+When a specific lesson or content area is not landing, the content can be modified.
+Further, an opportunity for program evaluation is presented, which can support further research efforts to ensure refined best practices.
+We no longer need to wait for considerable amounts of time for updated editions from authors and publishers.
+Digital platforms offer an opportunity to refine content quickly to meet the needs of parents & providers while also ensuring content evolves with up-to-date research and best practices.

 Timothy Fuller, Ph.D., BCBA-D